Comparisons11 min read

 Customer Support

 Hostinger is live chat and ticket only.
-Response times are fast — typically under 2 minutes in my experience — and their knowledge base has gotten genuinely good.
+Response times are fast — under 2 minutes in my experience — and their knowledge base has gotten genuinely good.
 But hit a complex server-level issue and you might find yourself in a long back-and-forth thread that eats half your afternoon.

 Advantage: A2 Hosting